technomancy/calandria/Readme.md

 The ship is powered by a main power reactor with a backup solar array for auxiliary power.
 There are a number of decks.
-Each deck will have conduits running under it for bringing power to the various systems.
-Normally you would travel between decks with the elevators, but with main power offline you would need to climb ladders in shafts.
+Each deck will have conduits running under it for bringing power and data channels to the various systems.

 Some areas of the ship have oxygen, but some are depressurized.
 The robot can repair the hull breaches, and the oxygen system can pump